Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 That is a poor navigation issue.

 Poor navigation is a common bad UX mistake that can hinder users from achieving their goals, and ultimately lead to frustration and loss of customer loyalty.
+Poor navigation is a common issue in both iOS and Android apps.

 Poor navigation examples